timseed/kstars_mac_build_from_source/Readme.md

 ## The Problem modules

+Problem is a little mean, We are compiling on a Mac (Darwin) something that expects to be running on Linux, so some adjustment is necessary.

+If there are any missing mods, I apologize.
+This process took a few days.

 ### breeze-icons

-This needed a *fix* (hack?) in the CMakeFiles.txt; I needed it to use a Virtual Python Environment, into which I had installed lxml
+This needed a *fix* (hack?) in the CMakeFiles.txt; I needed it to use a Virtual Python Environment, into which I had installed lxml (I did not want to force lxml into the main python env, nor should you).

+Change in CMakeFile.txt

 - find_package(Python 3 COMPONENTS Interpreter REQUIRED)
 - find_package(Python3 COMPONENTS Interpreter REQUIRED)

-  This is the change I made.
+This is the change I made, after that

+    rm CMakeCache.txt
+    ./t.sh

 ### solid

 The installed version of *bison* is too old by default on a mac, and I needed to force a brew update.

+    brew install bison

+check the version with

+    bison -V

+I had flashback to university days, I was expecting yacc and lex next.

 ### kdocbook

 This was the most difficult to install.
 Due to the non english languages being built.
-My solution (I do apoliogize), was to remove all translation files in the source folder.
+My solution (I do apoliogize), was to remove all translation files in the source folder except english.

 This also required some more brew packages

     brew install docbook docbook-xsl libxslt fop

+But as some of these brew packages conflict with some system libraries they are not in the PATH (hence the *adjusting* of the build script).

-And finally I needed it's utility script updating to
+And finally I needed a slightly modified *t.sh* script

 ```
-PATH=/Users/tim/Dev/QtCompiler/6.10.1/macos/bin:$PATH
+PATH=~/Dev/QtCompiler/6.10.1/macos/bin:$PATH
 export XML2_DIR=$(brew --prefix libxml2)
 export XSLT_DIR=$(brew --prefix libxslt)